careerbuilder/DataScienceAPIDocumentation/SemanticSearch.md

 #Document Description

-Used to parse a job or CV/resume into its most important features and to represent these as prioritized list of features that can be used to form a matching query.
+Used to parse a job or CV/resume into its most important features and to represent these as a prioritized list of features that can be used to form a matching query.

 #Document Request Information